Brenda309/Brenda309/README.md

     ### Hi there 👋, I am Brenda.

-<p align="center">I'm a passionate Full Stack Developer.
+<p>I'm a passionate Full Stack Developer.
 I spend some of my spare time reading books about algorithms and share what I learn on my social medias</p>

 ## 🙋‍♂️ About Me